amolenk/docs/docs/architecture/dapr-for-net-developers/observability.md

 ##### Configure the services to use the tracing configuration

 Now everything is set up correctly to start publishing telemetry.
-Every Dapr sidecar that is deployed as part of the application must be instructed to start emitting telemetry when started.
+Every Dapr sidecar that is deployed as part of the application must be instructed to emit telemetry when started.
 To do that, add a `dapr.io/config` annotation that references the `tracing-config` configuration to the deployment of each service.
 Here's an example of the eShop Ordering API service's manifest file containing the annotation:

 ```yaml
 apiVersion: apps/v1